mannx/Bluebook/Issues.md

 Issues to fix
 =============

+* Implement deletion of item from waste holding

 * Implement wastage editing, ability to combine and remove duplicate entries
 	- Can delete items, but doesn't refresh after doing so
 		+ calls both loadData() and forceUpdate() but wont update